huangxin77/firework_sdk_official/README.md

 	</style>

+Pleas refer to source code, to learn more about using VideoFeedFragment

 **VideoView**

 FireworkSDK provides view VideoView that you can embed in your view hierarchy.
 You can have control over player UX/UI.